-By normalizing the edit distance with respect to the maximum length of the compared strings, CDM yields a similarity score bounded between 0 and 1, where higher values indicate greater character-level consistency between the generated text $c$ and the reference text $r$.
+By normalizing the edit distance with respect to the maximum length of the compared strings, CDM yields a similarity score bounded between 0 and 1, where higher values indicate greater character level consistency between the generated text $c$ and the reference text $r$.
 This formulation enables fair comparison across text blocks of varying lengths.

-CDM provides a fine-grained evaluation of textual differences at the character level, making it highly sensitive to minor modification errors, typographical mistakes, or symbol mismatches that may not be adequately captured by word based metrics.
+CDM provides a fine grained evaluation of textual differences at the character level, making it highly sensitive to minor modification errors, typographical mistakes, or symbol mismatches that may not be adequately captured by word based metrics.